 What next, Virginia?

-With last week's historic legislative elections embedded in their minds, the state's leading Republicans and Democrats plan to settle down this weekend to begin charting Life After Nov.
+With the historic legislative elections embedded in their minds, the state's leading Republicans and Democrats planned to settle down over the weekend to begin charting Life After Nov.
 2.

-Democrats go first on Friday night, when the party's wise heads converge on Richmond for two days of soul-searching and what-iffing about elections that turned over the General Assembly--fully, finally--to the GOP, much to the visible relief of Gov. James S. Gilmore III (R).
+Democrats planned to go first Friday night, when the party's wise heads were to converge on Richmond for two days of soul-searching and what-iffing about elections that turned over the General Assembly--fully, finally--to the GOP, much to the visible relief of Gov. James S. Gilmore III (R).

-Gilmore's partisan opponents do have some results to cheer, chiefly the unseating of two-term state Sen. Jane H. Woods (R-Fairfax) by Leslie L. Byrne, as well as a handful of House of Delegates races that prevented November's first Tuesday from becoming a rout at the ballot box.
+Gilmore's partisan opponents do have some results to cheer about, chiefly the unseating of two-term state Sen. Jane H. Woods (R-Fairfax) by Leslie L. Byrne, as well as a handful of House of Delegates races that prevented November's first Tuesday from becoming a rout at the ballot box.

 But they have too much to mourn.
-Gone is Stanley C. Walker, of Norfolk, 76, the silver-haired senior Democrat of the Senate.
+Gone is Stanley C. Walker (Norfolk), the silver-haired senior Democrat of the Senate.
 Gone is Del.
-Glenn R. Croshaw, of Virginia Beach, 49, a 14-year veteran whose Capitol desk, No. 15, was in fabled Coffin Corner, home to the Young Turks who constitute the backbone of the House Democrats.
+Glenn R. Croshaw (Virginia Beach), 49, a 14-year veteran whose Capitol desk, Number 15, was in fabled Coffin Corner, home to the Young Turks who constitute the backbone of the House Democrats.

-Both Walker and Croshaw were hurt by perceived lapses in judgment, what former party chairman Paul Goldman angrily called "the corrupt politics of abusing your political office for personal gain."
+Both Walker, 76, and Croshaw, 49, were hurt by perceived lapses in judgment, what former party chairman Paul Goldman angrily called "the corrupt politics of abusing your political office for personal gain."

 Gone, too, is the House speakership held for eight years by Del.
-Thomas W. Moss Jr., of Norfolk.
+Thomas W. Moss Jr. (Norfolk).
 That office, one of the most powerful in state government, will be filled by a victorious Republican.
-Regardless of who gets the job, that white man will be master of at least 51 other delegates--and Gilmore's new best friend when the assembly returns to town.
+Regardless of who gets the job, he will be master of at least 51 other delegates--and Gilmore's new best friend when the assembly returns to town.

 Democrats will lick all those wounds and more when the party's steering committee and larger central committee meet in Richmond shortly, but there will be other concerns just as pressing as the freshly felt disgrace of losing the House on the watch of the conservative Gilmore.

-To even be competitive, Robb must rally troops demoralized by what happened last week and get them juiced for an expensive slugfest against a popular and well-financed former chief executive of the state.
+To even be competitive, Robb must rally troops demoralized by what happened in the elections and get them juiced for an expensive slugfest against a popular and well-financed former chief executive of the state.

-Robb plans to be out of state this weekend, but he will have plenty of eyes and ears working for him at Richmond's Sheraton Park South Hotel.
+Robb planned to be out of state during the weekend, but he likely had plenty of eyes and ears working for him at Richmond's Sheraton Park South Hotel.

-Warner undoubtedly will be parsing the long-term effects of being a member of a party well out of power and whether a) Republican lawmakers will commit enough errors to warrant voters' returning to the Democratic fold and b) a not-so-loyal opposition can make headway with voters by proposing sensible alternatives to GOP ideas.
+Warner undoubtedly will be parsing the long-term effects of being a member of a party well out of power and whether (a) Republican lawmakers will commit enough errors to convince voters that they should to return to the Democratic fold and (b) a not-so-loyal opposition can make headway with voters by proposing alternatives to GOP ideas.

 Craig K. Bieber, the party's top staff member, said the November meetings had been scheduled eight months ago to avoid interfering with December meetings at the local level, focusing on reorganizing those smaller party units.

-Bieber pooh-poohed the few activists who were grumbling about the timing of this weekend's meeting, so close to the Nov.
+Bieber pooh-poohed the few activists who were grumbling about the timing of the weekend meeting, so close to the Nov.
 2 defeats.

 "We gave it our best shot," Bieber said of the elections.
 "The fact that we came as close as we did is pretty remarkable."

-Republicans, meanwhile, will set the stage for the ascendancy of the GOP's first House speaker, as legislators meet in Richmond on Sunday to see whether Del.
-S. Vance Wilkins Jr., 63, of the Lynchburg area, really has the 30 votes he's telling folks he has to win the coveted job.
+Republicans, meanwhile, will set the stage for the ascendancy of the GOP's first House speaker, as legislators were to meet in Richmond today to see whether Del.
+S. Vance Wilkins Jr. (Amherst), 63, really has the 30 votes he's telling folks he has to win the coveted job.

-If Rust doesn't capture the big job, look for him to run for majority leader, the important traffic-cop and floor-debater post for the Republicans.
+Rust, however, becomes a leading candidate for House majority leader, the important traffic-cop and floor-debater post for the Republicans.

-Even there, internal competition could be stiff.
-Also in the mix will be Republican Dels.
-Robert F. McDonnell, 45, of Virginia Beach; H. Morgan Griffith, 41, of Salem; and possibly John S. Reid, 57, of suburban Richmond.
+Even there, though, internal competition could be stiff.
+Also in the mix will be Dels.
+Robert F. McDonnell (Virginia Beach), 45; H. Morgan Griffith (Salem), 41; and possibly John S. Reid (Henrico), 57.

-One development to watch in the weeks ahead will be the ways in which Republicans carry themselves as they assume a broader mantle of power, what state Attorney General Mark L. Earley (R) called the "sober responsibility" of true leadership the other day.
+One development to watch in the weeks ahead will be the ways in which Republicans carry themselves as they assume a broader mantle of power, what state Attorney General Mark L. Earley (R) recently called the "sober responsibility" of true leadership.

 Will they try to work in concert with Democrats on issues as diverse as mental health and better transit systems, or behave much like Democrats did toward them for years--in a high-handed, turf-obsessed way that brooked very few compromises?

-The day after the election, Gilmore tried to strike a note of detente, telling a Capitol news conference that he intended to reach out to all voter blocs, particularly Democrats who serve in Richmond.
+The day after the election, Gilmore tried to strike a note of detente, saying during a Capitol news conference that he intended to reach out to all voter blocs, particularly Democrats who serve in Richmond.

 Yet he also made it clear that the humiliating years of being lorded over by Democrats continue to stick in his craw.

-He complained bitterly to reporters about the "mania" Democrats showed in preserving every iota of their power, the "great crime" they committed by skewing the 1991 redistricting too much in their own favor and the "death lock" they held on true democracy's robust debate in the General Assembly.
+He complained bitterly to reporters about the "mania" Democrats showed in preserving every iota of their power; the "great crime" they committed by skewing the 1991 redistricting too much in their own favor; the "death lock" they held on true democracy's robust debate in the General Assembly.

 "Maybe this is an opportunity, now, to free up this system, to liberate it so that . . . all these issues can, in fact, come forward," Gilmore said.